 We have considered, speculatively, the obvious and less obvious functions of emotions in an evolutionary context; we have examined ways of classifying and measuring emotions.
 We have looked in some detail at the development of theories of emotion, and the interaction between physiological arousal and emotional state.
 We have seen that sufficiently advanced behavioural techniques can demonstrate the existence of emotional states in animals, in the sense of affective states that are independent of environmental stimuli and overt behavioural/physiological responses (though perhaps we can never know what it 'feels like' to experience their emotions).
-Next time, we will consider the neural structures that contribute to emotional processing; we will move from there to consider motivation.
+Next time, we will consider motivation.